 The highest awareness comes in times of complete surrender, and that is what we can do—help each other surrender.

 Like this, we can learn about each other.
-Like this, we can learn to live together.
-Like this, we can learn to help one another become more aware and more open.
+We can learn to live together.
+We can learn to help one another become more aware and more open.

 Love does not come and go as we tense up, nor as we relax.
 Love is always here.
 We do not blame one another for being open or closed off to it.
 We simply help each other come back.

-Using your partner as your only method for opening to love and then blaming them for slipping up—this is slave-driving.
+Using your partner as your only method for opening to love and then blaming him or her for slipping up—this is slave-driving.
 Is it not?
 Is this a respectful way to treat a human being?
 Is this not using someone to fill the spaces created by your own insecurities?